TranQuangHuy2004/anime-recommender/README.md

 docker compose run --rm app python -m scripts.fetch_anime --continue --limit 1000 --page 121
 ```

-This will continue fetching 1000 anime with characters from page 121 (Jikan API only fetch 25 anime per page) and extend the existing data.
+This will continue fetching 1000 anime with characters starting from page 121 (Jikan API only fetch 25 anime per page) and extend the existing data.

 ---